02 Nov 2021

 It is only through partnership with others, that we are going to be able to pull our resources, human resources, innovative thinking, disruptive technologies, and financial resources, and only if we pull them across sectors, are we going to be able to find the true sustainable solutions that the world is looking for.

 Yan: You spoke about partnerships, now the United Nations came up with the 17 Sustainable Development Goals.
 The last one is exactly what you're speaking about.
-And as a member organisation, I believe that every single member is committed to this.
+And as a member organization, I believe that every single member is committed to this.
 What advice would you give other companies out there in driving sustainability down their own value chain?

 Jacob: I think the reality is everyone wants to be part of the solution.
 In particular, when we talk about sustainability right now.
-And I believe that most recognise increasingly that they can't be the solution themselves.
+And I believe that most recognize increasingly that they can't be the solution themselves.
 It's only through partnerships, only through a collaboration across the plastic value chain, which is the area where we are working, but with any actor who wants to be part of that solution space.

 By joining the Alliance, not only do member companies contribute to our work, but equally important, they learn from the work of others that are operating in this solution space in terms of plastic waste in the environment.